Artifact-io/data-engineer-challenge/README.md

 ### Detailed Steps
 1. **API Data Fetching**
 	* Fetch data from the https://data-engineer-challenge-server-enxjgq2q4q-uc.a.run.app/api/v1 API endpoint.
 Documentation for the API can be found at  https://data-engineer-challenge-server-enxjgq2q4q-uc.a.run.app.
 	* Handle paginated data fetching.
-The application should fetch all data from the API, regardless of the number of pages.
 	* Implement basic error handling mechanisms (e.g., retry once after a failed attempt).

 2. **Data Loading to SQL Database**
 	* Choose any SQL database technology of your preference.
 	* Transform the json data into a SQL tables appropriately.
 	* Load the fetched data into the database, handling any obvious errors gracefully (e.g., connection issues).

+### Requirements
+* The application should be a command line tool that can be invoked from the terminal.
+* The application should fetch all data from the API, regardless of the number of pages.

 ### Evaluation Criteria
 * **Code Quality:** Organization, readability, and adherence to Go best practices.
 * **Error Handling:** Basic robustness against potential errors.